 Tip: If you’re already in Mexico and know the day you want to travel to Valladolid, buy a ticket a few days ahead of time to save money.
 Check if there is an ADO satellite office nearby to save time traveling to the station.

 Important Note: There is not a bus from the Cancun airport to Valladolid.
 Instead, you’ll have to take the bus from the airport to the city of Cancun and take another ADO bus to Valladolid.

 Have you traveled to Valladolid, Yucatan?
-Tell us what you think in the comments.
+Tell me what you think in the comments.